+It is the duty of every employee to report any suspicious transaction/s or activity/ies to the compliance officer.
+Reporting should be done using the reporting procedures set out in this section.

 - a.
-It is the duty of every employee to report any suspicious transaction/s or activity/ies to the compliance officer.
-Reporting should be done using the reporting procedures set out in this section. - b.
-Employees encountering suspicious and/or high risk transactions should immediately report the same to compliance officer using the Suspicious Transactions Report Form (ANNEX "G") The form shall be noted by their respective department heads.
+Suspicious Transaction/s shall cover all transactions, whether completed or attempted. - b.
+Employees encountering suspicious and/or high risk transactions should immediately report the same to compliance officer using the Suspicious Transactions Report Form.
+The form shall be noted by their respective department heads.